Cane Corso Diseases: Typical Diseases – An Overview

 To prevent conjunctivitis in your Cane Corso, you can take the following measures:

 The Cane Corso needs regular, moderate exercise to stay healthy and fit.
+Suitable activities include:

-Suitable activities include: Walks: Daily walks are ideal for strengthening muscles and supporting the cardiovascular system.
+Walks: Daily walks are ideal for strengthening muscles and supporting the cardiovascular system.

 Swimming: Swimming is a joint-friendly exercise that is particularly beneficial for dogs with joint problems.

-Summary of Cane Corso diseases
+Summary of Cane Corso Diseases

 Joint diseases